frees-io/frees-rpc-workshop/README.md

 }
 ```

 Notice the `@service` and `@rpc(Avro)` annotations, both are provided by Freestyle RPC.
-The first one allows to define an RPC service.
+The first one allows us to define an RPC service.
 The second one though, brings us the ability to define an RPC service.
 In this case, we are serialising with `Avro` but `Protocol Buffers` is also supported (in that case you should use `Protobuf` instead).

 ### Service Implementation

-So far so good, what about the implementation?
+So far, so good.
+What about the implementation?
 Initially, let's provide a simple implementation to serve the user segment list (`SegmentList`).
-We could do it at [./services/src/main/scala/runtime/RFMAnalysisServiceHandler.scala](./services/src/main/scala/runtime/RFMAnalysisServiceHandler.scala):
+We could do this at [./services/src/main/scala/runtime/RFMAnalysisServiceHandler.scala](./services/src/main/scala/runtime/RFMAnalysisServiceHandler.scala):

 ```scala
 package scalaexchange